one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Map Mission Control key (F5) Mission Control in: **System Preferences > Keyboard > Shortcuts > Mission Control**
     - [Example screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Images/Mission_Control.png)
 - Optional: Give OpenCore a [GUI menu and boot chime](https://dortania.github.io/OpenCore-Desktop-Guide/extras/gui.html)
-  - Use the this [OCEFIAudio_VoiceOver_Boot.wav](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/Misc%20FIles/OCEFIAudio_VoiceOver_Boot.wav) as it is resampled to work with the CB13
+  - Use this [OCEFIAudio_VoiceOver_Boot.wav](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/Misc%20FIles/OCEFIAudio_VoiceOver_Boot.wav) as it is resampled to work with the CB13

 If you want a full Hackintosh guide (not Chromebook specific), I suggest this one: https://dortania.github.io/OpenCore-Install-Guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
 Simply pull them from here as you go through the guide.